pulp/pulp/docs/sphinx/dev-guide/integration/rest-api/repo/retrieval.rst

 Returns information on repositories in the Pulp server that match your search parameters.
-It is worth noting that this call will never return a 404; an empty list is returned in the case where there are no repositories.
+It is worth noting that this call will never return a 404; an empty array is returned in the case where there are no repositories.

 | :method:`post`
 | :path:`/v2/repositories/search/`